florian-h05/website/blog/2025-12-21-openhab-5-1-release.md

 # Enjoy and Get in Touch!

 We are excited to see what you will do with the new features and improvements in openHAB 5.1 — your feedback is always welcome!
-As always, our [community forum](https://community.openhab.org/) is there for questions, comments and discussions.
+As always, our [community forum](https://community.openhab.org/) is there for questions, comments, and discussions.
-Do not hesitate to get in touch, join our community, receive help and share your experiences and use cases.
+Do not hesitate to get in touch, join our community, receive help, and share your experiences and use cases.